Call Us Now!

 Click here and request an appointment or for more information on Forehead Lift, also known as Brow lift

 The American Society of Plastic Surgeons provides more general information and 3-D Animation

 “Dr. Buchanan answered all my questions, talked at length about what was best for me & why.
 The procedure turned out perfect.
 Love it!!
 It looks natural.”

 A brow lift/forehead lift with Dr. Buchanan focuses solely on the upper third of the face, the area from above the eyelids and the sides of the eyes to the hairline at the top of the forehead.
-Problems to consider are the degree of sagging in your brows.
+The main thing to consider is the degree of sagging in your brows.
 Is the skin sagging to a degree that you appear tired or angry?
 Is the skin sagging to a degree that it is creating some hooding of your eyelids?
 Do you have horizontal lines across your forehead?
 How about the 11s between your brows?
 Finally, do you have crow’s feet at the outside of each eye?
 These are the areas a brow lift/forehead lift with Dr. Buchanan can change.

 Because incisions are short, there is less itching than was prevalent with longer incisions.
 But you will have some numbness both at the incision sites and where tissues have been adjusted.
 This will pass as the nerves become adjusted to the re-draped tissue.